 Heavy Metals

 To detect heavy metal abnormalities, practitioners can check hair, blood, and urine to ensure none are above the reference range.
-If findings are normal, but you still suspect you may have heavy metal toxicity, you can do a provocation challenge test, where you take a small dose of a heavy metal chelator and then check how much of that metal is excreted into the urine.
+If findings are normal, but you still suspect you may have heavy metal exposure, you can do a provocation challenge test, where you take a small dose of a heavy metal chelator and then check how much of that metal is excreted into the urine.

 Food Allergies & Sensitivities